- The cost price of goods in Lagos market continues to rise and this in turn, has affected the traders’ profit margin

 A trader at Ketu market gave a detailed explanation of why hair extensions especially the ones used in making braids are expensive.

-Mr Eze, revealed to our correspondent that, the cost of manufacturing the products in the country now have increased.
+Mr Eze, revealed to our correspondent that, the cost of manufacturing the products in the country now has increased.
 The high cost of materials manufacturers used are purchased outside the shores of Nigeria and by the time it gets to the final consumer, a lot is put into considerations so as not to incur debts.

-Mr Eze added that brands spend more on packaging, high quality of materials, tax, levies and paying of staffs, all these added together results to increment in the cost of hair extensions in the market lately.
+Mr Eze added that brands spend more on the packaging, high quality of materials, tax, levies and paying of staffs, all these added together results to increment in the cost of hair extensions in the market lately.

-He hinted further that in months ahead, buyers would pay more for goods in the market, because they increase on a daily basis now.
+He hinted further that in months ahead, buyers would pay more for goods in the market because they increase on a daily basis now.